What's your name?

 Nature of Feedback Beacons

 Feedback Beacons are simple.
-After each new Selling Angle has been presented to the shopper the marketer simply adds this line: Did this make sense? π / π
+After each milestone idea has been presented the marketer simply adds this line: Did this make sense? 👍 / 👎

-In the back end, you are having your developer record these responses along with the Selling Angle they are associated with.
+In the back end, you are having your developer record these responses so you can see where the pitch flow broke.

 Let’s look at two shoppers.

-Shopper A drops off at the end of paragraph one because she doesn’t resonate with the first Selling Angle that was presented to her.
+Shopper A drops off at the end of paragraph 1 because she doesn’t resonate with the first selling angle that was presented to her.

-Shopper B loved the Selling Angle that was presented in paragraph 1.
-He also loved the Selling Angle that was revealed in paragraph 3.
-What didn’t work for him was the stinking Selling Angle that materialized in paragraph 5.
-The moment that idea infected this shopper’s mind he was out of here.
+Shopper B loved the selling angle that was presented in paragraph 1.
+He also loved the selling angle presented in paragraph 3.
+What didn’t work for him was the stinking selling angle that materialized in paragraph 5.
+The moment that idea infected this shopper’s mind he was a goner.

 How Feedback Beacons Are An Unfair Advantage

 Marketing is warfare and marketers are combatants.
-Company A and B are fierce competitors.
+Companies A and B are fierce competitors.
 Both companies make curling irons.

 Both companies are constantly testing new sales pitches and A/B testing them.